Registering an Event

 As an institution of higher learning, UL Lafayette is dedicated to providing an opportunity for its members to encounter a range of ideas and differing views on issues of great importance.
 It is the process of examining these views and selecting among them that is the foundation for learning and, in a democracy, an essential starting point in the search for one’s own system of values.
 For this reason, it is essential that the University protect the right of recognized organizations to invite speakers and the right of those interested in the speaker’s views, whether in agreement or disagreement, to hear them expressed.

-Speakers must be sponsored by a recognized University organization or department in order to use University facilities.
+Speakers must be sponsored by a Recognized Student Organization (RSO) or department in order to use University facilities.

 Political Events, Candidates for Public Office

 Only recognized student organizations may request a table in the Union or other approved location on campus for the purpose of sponsoring a political candidate as a speaker.

 - Political signs are not allowed on campus.